OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 When a user uses the forgot password service and inputs their username or email, the below should be followed to implement a secure process:

-- Return a consistent message for both existent and nonexistent accounts.
+- Return a consistent message for both existent and non-existent accounts.
-- Consistent user response time.
-That could be achieved by using asynchronous calls or by making sure that the same logic is followed, instead of using a quick exit method.
+- Ensure that responses return in a consistent amount of time to prevent an attacker enumerating which accounts exist.
+This could be achieved by using asynchronous calls or by making sure that the same logic is followed, instead of using a quick exit method.
-- Rate-limiting (*e.g.* Captchas, blocking IPs for a period of time, etc.) to protect the application against [brute-force attacks](https://en.wikipedia.org/wiki/Brute-force_attack).
+- Implement protections against automated submissions such as CAPTCHA, rate-limiting or other controls.
-- Employ normal security measures, such as [SQL Injection Prevention methods](SQL_Injection_Prevention_Cheat_Sheet.md) and [Input Validation](Input_Validation_Cheat_Sheet.md) where need be.
+- Employ normal security measures, such as [SQL Injection Prevention methods](SQL_Injection_Prevention_Cheat_Sheet.md) and [Input Validation](Input_Validation_Cheat_Sheet.md).

 ### User Resets Password

-Once the user is validated through the provided token or code, they should reset their password to a new secure one.
+Once the user has proved their identify by providing the token (sent via an email) or code (sent via SMS or other mechanisms), they should reset their password to a new secure one.
 In order to secure this step, the measures that should be taken are:

-- Validate that a secure password policy is in place.
 - The user should confirm the password they set by writing it twice.
+- Ensure that a secure password policy is in place, and is consistent with the rest of the application.
 - Update and store the password following [secure practices](Password_Storage_Cheat_Sheet.md).
 - Send the user an email informing them that their password has been reset (do not send the password in the email!).
-- Ask the user to re-login.
-Don't auto-login users on password reset!
+- Once they have set their new password, the user should then login through the usual mechanism.
+Don't automatically log the user.
-- Ask the user if they want to invalidate all of the sessions, or invalidate the sessions by default without prompting the user.
+- Ask the user if they want to invalidate all of their existing sessions, or invalidate the sessions automatically.

 ## Methods